matias-ceau/scripts/docs/scripts/citeboard.sh.md

 ---

-A script to find a paper and open it or copy its citation.
+A script to copy citations or open papers from a bibliography.

 ---